 The administrative staff will provide each student with a standardized Teacher Evaluation Form at mid-term and at the end of the term.
 A Student Exit Form, along with the Evaluation of School Administration is filled out by students who have completed their course at RC.
-Those students who are placed with homestay families are provided with the Student Homestay Satisfaction Survey after the first week of staying with the host family.
+Those students who are first week of staying with the host family.